Stanislav Ivanov (footballer, born 1980)

-Stanislav Ivanov (born 7 October 1980 in Tiraspol) is a former Moldovan footballer.
+Stanislav Ivanov (born 7 October 1980) is a former Moldovan footballer.

 Career

-Ivanov began his career by FC Sheriff Tiraspol, before 2004 transferred to FC Moscow.
+Ivanov began his career by Sheriff Tiraspol, before 2004 transferred to Moscow.
 On 21 January 2009 he moved to Lokomotiv Moscow, who have loaned out the Moldovan midfielder to Krylya Sovetov on 30 June 2009.

 International

 He played 9 games in 2006 FIFA World Cup qualification (UEFA) and 6 games in UEFA Euro 2008 qualifying.